Nintendo Game Boy

 Quick Specs

-Nintendo Game Boy Advance/SP
+Nintendo Game Boy Color Console

 At last, Nintendo released their first 32-bit portable game system.
 The Game Boy Color was supposed to be a 32-bit system, but with hardware prices being too high, Nintendo just added a color LCD screen to the Game Boy Color.
 The Game Boy Advance was released in Japan on March 21, 2001.
 The Game Boy Advance was optimized by adding a bigger LCD screen, changing the shape, and adding two buttons (L1 R1 Buttons).
 It is compatible with all the Game Boy Color games and regular Game Boy games.
 Game Boy Advance games are stored on cartridges half the size of the Game Boy Color cartridges.
 Nintendo later released a Game Boy Advance SP, which comes with a rechargeable battery pack and a mini-lamp.
 The GBA (A.K.A.
 Game Boy Advance) SP was released in Japan on February 14, 2003 and was released in the USA on March 23, 2003.
 The GBA SP is only different in its shape and its battery pack and mini-light compared to the original GBA.